watchlar2000/h-shop-hillel-2022/README.md

 ## Getting started

 First clone the ripo to your local machine.
-Then install all the dependendecies for both frontend and backend:
+Then install all the dependencies for both frontend and backend:
 ```
 npm install
 ```